berthelemy/mark.berthelemy.net/collections/_posts/2021-05-21-learning-to-learn.md

 It allows me to have a single location to keep up-to-date with people and organisations that I trust.
 It means I don't have to trawl around all their websites.
 Instead the articles come to me.

-The image below shows an LSE article.
-On the left it's displayed directly on their website.
-On the right, it's the same article but displayed in Feedly.

 ## Blogging

 The more I started following other people in my RSS reader, the more I realised I needed somewhere to help me make sense of everything I was learning.
 (See the ["seek, sense, share" framework](https://jarche.com/pkm/))